Nanakuli Village Center

 Hale Makana was designed to help the Nanakuli homestead community by providing alternate housing, but within a major "Village Center" that also includes multi-purpose learning, community medical, and a commercial retail center.

-Work is almost finished on the $20 million Nanakuli Commercial Center, which is a collaboration between Nanakuli Hawaiian Homestead Community Association, HCDB, developers Pupukahi Development, LLC and broker Sofos Realty Corporation.
-Fronting Farrington Highway, this new one story shopping center will have a Hawaiian cultural plantation theme motif.
+Work is finished on the $30 million Nanakuli Commercial Center, which is a collaboration between Nanakuli Hawaiian Homestead Community Association, HCDB, developers Pupukahi Development, LLC and broker Sofos Realty Corporation.
+Fronting Farrington Highway, this new one story shopping center has a Hawaiian cultural plantation theme motif.
 Anchor tenant is CVS Longs Drug Store.
-It's stand alone store will have a drive-thru window and pharmacy.
-Smaller tenants will include Starbucks, Wendy's, Taco Bell, L&L Drivein, Pizza Hut, Kainalu Surf Shop, Boyd's Fish Market, Aloha Sub and the Pupukahi Office Center.
+It's stand alone store has a drive-thru window and pharmacy.
+Smaller tenants include Starbucks, Wendy's, Taco Bell, L&L Drive-in, Pizza Hut, Kainalu Surf Shop, Boyd's Fish Market, Aloha Sub and the Pupukahi Office Center.

-The community owned and run Waianae Coast Comprehensive Health Center will be building a 12,400 sq. ft. single story, stand alone satellite medical facility that will offer primary care, behavioral health, nutrition, case management, and a new in-house pharmacy that will better meet the needs of the community.
-With the many health problems plaguing our Hawaiian families in Nanakuli and the Waianae coast, the need for such a centrally located and readily accessible health center is quite apparent.
-Funding is in place, the building permit been processed, and the building pad is in place.
-The start of construction by Hawaiian Dredging and the ground breaking ceremony are set for December 19, 2019.
+The community owned and run Waianae Coast Comprehensive Health Center built a 9,252 sq. ft. single story, stand alone satellite medical facility that offers primary care, behavioral health, nutrition, case management, and a new in-house pharmacy that better meets the needs of the community.
+With the many health problems plaguing our Hawaiian families in Nanakuli and the Waianae coast, the need for such a centrally located and readily accessible health center was quite apparent.
+Designed by Architects Hawaii Ltd. with construction by Hawaiian Dredging, construction has been completed and medical services have started.

-There will also be a centrally located area within the shopping center reserved for six kiosks for small community based businesses and special events.
-Mike Kahikina is handling this.
+There is a centrally located area within the shopping center reserved for six kiosks for small community based businesses and special events.

 Kalaniho'okaha Community Learning Center